-Jesús sometimes misspoke, despite his great deeds of giving sight to the blind, hearing to the the deaf and helping the lame walk,
+Jesús sometimes misspoke, despite his great deeds of healing the lame.

 As ‘time heals all wounds’ often came out as ‘time wounds all heels’

-But because of this, Jesús lost a fond friend, a foreigner named Achilles, who prided himself on his invincibility and returned to Greece in a huff.
+Because of this Jesús lost a fond friend, a foreigner named Achilles, who prided himself on his invincibility and returned to Greece in a huff.

-The blue shield-toting federales soon began taking a harder look at Jesús
+Soon the blue shield-toting federales began taking a harder look at Jesús

 His musical riffs had become incendiary, therefore dangerous, and international

-His lore morphed into that equaling a union of Pancho Villa and Emiliano Zapata.
+His lore morphed into an equal union of Pancho Villa and Emiliano Zapata.

-The jazz revolutionist joined the many thousands, especially students, women and campesinos, who vanished forever
+The musical revolutionist joined the many thousands, especially students, women and campesinos, who vanished forever.

-It was a cross with an upside down bebop music scale inscribed
+It was a criss cross with an upside down bebop major scale inscribed.

-situated at the entrance to a rundown desert amphitheater just outside his hometown
+Carved at the entrance of a rundown desert amphitheater outside his hometown.

 Try co-opting that.